Moharum1/Riven/README.md

 Riven is a ray tracer with the aim of becoming a path tracer soon enough for now it support :

+- Lighting models supported
-  - Material :
+  - Diffuse Materials :
+      - DieElectric
-    * Metal
+      - Metal
-    * DiElectric
+      - Lambetian

 - Shapes :
-     * Circule
+    - Circule

-  - Sampler
+- Samplers :
-      * random jittered sampler
+  - random jittered sampler

-   -